Idaho Skin Institute

 Approximately 9,500 Americans receive a skin cancer diagnosis every day, according to the American Academy of Dermatology.
 Skin cancer can range from benign growths to malignant tumors, which is why it’s important to find a dermatologist you can trust to protect your health.
-At Idaho Skin Institute in Chubbuck, Burley, and Rexburg, Idaho, a team of dermatologists use evidence-based methods to diagnose, treat, and prevent skin cancer in individuals of all ages.
+At Idaho Skin Institute in Chubbuck, Burley, Twin Falls and Rexburg, Idaho, a team of dermatologists use evidence-based methods to diagnose, treat, and prevent skin cancer in individuals of all ages.
 To schedule a visit, call Idaho Skin Institute, or book an appointment online today.
 Telehealth appointments are available.

 Skin cancer is an abnormal growth of skin cells that form both benign (noncancerous) and malignant (cancerous) growths on the skin.
 While healthy skin cells grow and divide at an average rate, cancer cells grow and divide rapidly, leading to tumors in the skin.